-Generate a Terraform provider from OpenAPI / Swagger
+Generate a Terraform provider from an OpenAPI document

 Terraform is an infrastructure-as-code tool that uses providers to manage cloud infrastructure through API calls.
 Creating and maintaining Terraform providers, which are typically written in Go, requires specialized skills and frequent updates to keep up with API changes.